Using devenv with flake-parts

 Multiple shells

-Some projects lend themselves to define multiple development shells.
-For instance, a mono-repo where you want to define multiple development shells in a central flake.nix in the root of the repository.
-There you can centrally define the development shells for the different sub-projects in the repository.
+Some projects lend themselves to defining multiple development shells.
+For instance, you may want to define multiple development shells for different subprojects in a monorepo.

 devenv.shells.projectA = {